RUSSIA: Many meetings raided and evidence planted

-The community was fined multiple times under Administrative Code Article 20.29 and received a warning of the "inadmissibility of extremist activity" with the threat of liquidation if violations were not eliminated.
+The community was fined multiple times under Administrative Code Article 20.29 ("Production or mass distribution of extremist materials included in the published Federal List of Extremist Materials, as well as their production or storage for mass distribution") and received a warning of the "inadmissibility of extremist activity" with the threat of liquidation if violations were not eliminated.
 In June 2016, the regional branch of the Justice Ministry successfully sought the community's dissolution.
 The Supreme Court rejected the community's appeal against the ruling on 12 October 2016.

 Some 20 law enforcement officers "burst into the premises" of the Jehovah's Witness community in Saransk on the evening of 13 October, according to the Administrative Centre, and searched it for two hours, confiscating believers' phones and the building's CCTV equipment.

 "Turning their backs to the security camera, they planted Federal List material in a cupboard, which they themselves then ‘found'," Jehovah's Witnesses complained on 17 October.
 Jehovah's Witnesses note that, a few days previously, an FSB officer had called to check the CCTV – he "carefully examined the location of video cameras and other equipment, and assured those present that everything was fine".

 The Prosecutor's Office of the Republic of Mordovia had already issued an extremism warning to the Saransk community on 27 September.
 If charges are brought as a result of the latest raid, the community could face liquidation.